captain5336/faceku/readme.md

 - The class FaceModel provides models for face detect, feature encoding, recognition.
 - The class FaceKu provides methods to establish face database, including add, update, delete face, and load face features of known people stored in databases.
 - The application are built on algorithms of dlib face recognition.
+- It was tested on Windows10, Ubuntu 22.04

 ##  2. Set up running environment

 1) Create project structure, like the below